AriFordsham/GHCWiki/debugging.md

-# Debugging
+# Testing, Measuring and Debugging

-This part of the wiki collects all the information related to debugging GHC: that includes debugging the compiler itself, the libraries, the runtime system, the code generator, or the build system.
+This part of the wiki collects all the information related to testing, measuring and debugging GHC.
+That includes the compiler itself, the libraries, the runtime system, the code generator, or the build system.

-- **Testing and measuring**

-  - Use the [testsuite](building/running-tests) to test the compiler on thousands of regression tests
+## Testing

+- All patches that go into GHC must first pass *validation*, which ensures that a basic build works and the *regression test suite* passes.
+The policy on validating patches, and how to perform validation, is at: [Validating Patches](testing-patches).

+- Details about the regression test suite, and how to use it are at: [Running Tests](building/running-tests).

 - [HackageTesting](hackage-testing): Testing GHC against all of hackage.

+## Measuring

 - Use the [nofib suite](building/running-no-fib), and the nofib-analyse tool, to compare performance on 50-odd benchmarks.

 - Use [count_lines](debugging#) to count the number of lines of code in the compiler

 - Use [compareSizes](debugging#comparesizes) to compare the sizes of corresponding .o or .hi files in two trees.

-- **Reproducing the test case**.
-You may need to install some packages to reproduce the test case, and that may take a little care: [Debugging/InstallingPackagesInplace](debugging/installing-packages-inplace).
+## Debugging

-- **Debugging the compiler itself**.
-If you're debugging a compiler panic or some problem in GHC itself, then go to [Debugging/Compiler](debugging/compiler)
+- If you're debugging a compiler panic or some problem in GHC itself, then go to [Debugging/Compiler](debugging/compiler)

-- **Debugging a compiled program**.
-If the compiled program crashes or panics, then go to [Debugging/CompiledCode](debugging/compiled-code)
+- If the compiled program crashes or panics, then go to [Debugging/CompiledCode](debugging/compiled-code)

-- **Debugging the runtime system**.
-See [Debugging/RuntimeSystem](debugging/runtime-system)
+- For debugging the runtime system, see [Debugging/RuntimeSystem](debugging/runtime-system)

-- **Debugging when running under GHCi**.
-See [Commentary/Compiler/Backends/GHCi](commentary/compiler/backends/gh-ci)
+- For debugging when running under GHCi, see [Commentary/Compiler/Backends/GHCi](commentary/compiler/backends/gh-ci)

-- **Performance debugging**.
+- Performance debugging.

   - [Debugging/ProfilingGhc](debugging/profiling-ghc): Profiling the compiler itself.
   - [Debugging/TickyTicky](debugging/ticky-ticky): for debugging performance-related issues in compiled code.
 Typically for performance debugging of the Simplifier and Core-level optimisations.
   - [Debugging/LowLevelProfiling](debugging/low-level-profiling): way to investigate low-level performance, typically for performance debugging of the code generator or RTS.

-- **Build failures**.
+- Build failures.
 If you're trying to debug a build failure, then you probably want to look at

   - [Building/Troubleshooting](building/troubleshooting): Fixing common problems in a GHC build
   - [Building/Modifying](building/modifying#debugging): Debugging the build system